azaleacolburn/sonder/README.md

 ## What does well-written mean?

-For the purposes of sonder, well-written means that for any given pointer the C code in question either
+For the purposes of sonder, well-written means that for any given pointer, the C code in question either

 - Treats it like a Rust reference in accordance with borrow-checking rules or
 - Treats it a cloned `Rc<RefCell<T>>`